 - Pour the batter into your prepared springform pan and place in your preheated oven on the middle rack.

 - Bake for 50-60 minutes.
-Cake should have a rich golden brown color, if it looks as though the cake is getting too brown you can cover it with foil.
+The cake should have a rich golden brown color, if it looks as though the cake is getting too brown you can cover it with foil.

-- Cake is done when a toothpick comes out clean from the center of the cake.
+- The cake is done when a toothpick comes out clean from the center.

-- Allow to cool for 10 minutes on wire rack ,then remove the outside of the springform pan, allowing to cool for 15 more minutes.
+- Allow to cool for 10 minutes on a wire rack, then remove the outside of the springform pan, allowing to cool for 15 more minutes.